stefanspringer1/Pipeline/README.md

 import Pipeline
 ```

-## Related packages

-When working with [SwiftXML](https://github.com/stefanspringer1/SwiftXML) in the context of this workflow framework, you might include the [WorkflowUtilitiesForSwiftXML](https://github.com/stefanspringer1/WorkflowUtilitiesForSwiftXML).

 ## Tutorial

 The first thing you need it an instance to process messages from the execution, reporting if a step has beeen begun etc. The processing of these messages always has to be via a simple synchronous methods, no matter if the actual logging used behind the scenes is asynchronous or not.
 Most logging environment are working with such a synchronous method.